inaka/ios_guidelines/suggestions.md

 ##### Avoid singleton abuse
 > When there is no need to keep global state, then don't keep it.

 *Reasoning*: Given the way Apple's frameworks have been architectured, Objective-C developers are quite used to apply the singleton pattern everywhere.
 It should be known (and considered) that having global state in code means evil, and that it's a thing that should be discouraged from being done.
-This article explains why: http://www.objc.io/issue-13/singletons.html.
+[This article](http://www.objc.io/issue-13/singletons.html) explains why.

 ***